"Managing HIV could get a lot easier with a new delivery system for anti-AIDS drugs.

 |Fluconazole increases tipranavir concentrations but dose adjustments are not needed.
 Fluconazole doses > 200 mg/day are not recommended.

 Based on theoretical considerations itraconazole and ketoconazole should be used with caution.
-High doses (>200 mg/day) are not
+High doses ( > 200 mg/day) are not recommended.

 |Rifabutin||Tipranavir not changed, ↑Rifabutin